acliu/21cmStarterKit/intro_to_bash.md

 # A brief introduction to bash scripting

+By Joelle Begin, June 2020

 This document serves as an intro to bash scripts that will give you the very basics.
-This subdirectory contains many examples of bash scripts that get into more complicated things, but assume some basic knowledge.
+The subdirectory `bash_scripts` contains many examples of bash scripts that get into more complicated things, but assume some basic knowledge.

 Warning: this probably only works for linux or mac so if you're running windows... sorry.